 Land Sale Procedures

-Trust Land Office 2017 Spring Land Sale Bid Acceptance Period:
+Trust Land Office 2017 Fall Land Sale Bid Acceptance Period:

-Trust Land Office 2017 Spring Land Sale Bid Opening:
+Trust Land Office 2017 Fall Land Sale Bid Opening:

-Trust Land Office 2017 Spring Land Sale Award Notifications will be mailed to the Apparent High Bidder within one week of the Bid Opening.
+Trust Land Office (TLO) 2017 Fall Land Sale Award Notifications will be mailed to the Apparent High Bidder within one week of the Bid Opening.
 It is not necessary to attend the bid opening for your bid to be considered.

-The parcels will be sold and tentatively awarded to the highest qualified bidder (described below) after submission of sealed bids to the TLO.
+The parcels will be sold and tentatively awarded to the highest qualified Bidder after submission of sealed bids to the TLO.
 The minimum bid for each parcel is shown in the parcel description portion of this website.
-Each bid shall include a cashier’s check, money order, or completed TLO credit card voucher form made out to the Trust Land Office for at least five percent (5%) of the bid amount.
+Each bid shall include a bid deposit in the form of a cashier’s check, money order, or a completed TLO Credit Card Voucher Form made out to the Trust Land Office for at least five percent (5%) of the bid amount or ten percent (10%) if the parcel is subject to an Alternate Sale.

-A bidder does not have to be an Alaska resident or Alaskan corporation to bid on Trust land.
-Bidders may bid on and acquire more than one parcel.
-Corporations may purchase Trust land, but proof of corporate status and signatory authority by the person submitting the bid must be provided with subsequent documents.
+A Bidder does not have to be an Alaska resident or Alaskan corporation to bid on Trust land.
+A Bidder may bid on and acquire more than one parcel.
+Corporations may purchase Trust land, but proof of corporate status and signatory authority by the person submitting the bid is additionally required with subsequent documents.

 The TLO does not offer a veteran’s discount for Trust land sales (AS 38.05.940) per regulations adopted under 11 AAC 99.040(c).
 Offering discounted land sales is inconsistent with the principle requiring Trust land to be managed for maximization of long-term revenue to the Trust.
 Provisions of law applicable to other State land that appear to be in conflict with the management of Trust land under Trust principles as described in the Alaska Mental Health Enabling Act (P.L.
 84-830, 670 Stat.
 709 (1956)) are inconsistent with Trust land sales and do not apply.

-Sealed bids will be accepted by the Trust Land Office, located at 2600 Cordova Street, Suite 100, Anchorage, Alaska 99503, between 8:00 a.m., December 12, 2016 through 4:00 p.m., March 31, 2017.
+Sealed bids will be accepted by the Trust Land Office, located at 2600 Cordova Street, Suite 100, Anchorage, Alaska 99503, between 8:00 a.m., September 1, 2017 through 4:00 p.m.
+October 30, 2017.
 Bids received after the designated closing date and time will not be accepted and will be returned.
-Improperly submitted bids will be rejected.
+Improperly submitted bids may be rejected.
+If the Bidder does not meet the criteria for a qualified Bidder the bid will be rejected.
 The Executive Director of the TLO may accept or reject any bid during the bid acceptance period.

 Each bid must include the following:

-- A completed Trust Land Office 2017 Spring Land Sale Bid Response Form (copies of the form are acceptable) which must contain original bidder’s signature(s); and
+- A completed Trust Land Office 2017 Fall Land Sale Bid Response Form (copies of the form are acceptable) which must contain original Bidder’s signature(s); and

-- A bid deposit in the form of a cashier’s check, money order, or the TLO credit card voucher sufficient to cover the bid deposit.
+- A bid deposit in the form of a cashier’s check, money order, or the TLO Credit Card Voucher Form sufficient to cover the bid deposit.

-Each bid packet must be submitted in a sealed envelope inside an outer envelope addressed to: Trust Land Office, 2600 Cordova Street, Suite 100, Anchorage, AK 99503.
+Each bid packet must be in a sealed envelope inside an outer mailing envelope addressed to: Trust Land Office, 2600 Cordova Street, Suite 100, Anchorage, AK 99503.

 The inner sealed envelope shall be clearly marked with the following information: